Cross-Chain Identity Solutions

 What Cross-Chain Identity Aims to Solve

-• Link multiple wallets across blockchains to a single identity
+• Link multiple wallets into a single identity.

 Leading Cross-Chain Identity Projects